iodigital-com/io-technology/data/blog/firebase-functions.md

 });
 ```

-You must first log into Firebase before you can publish functions to it.
-Then, run the following command:
+To publish the function to Firebase, use the following command:

 ```
 Firebase deploy --only functions